riya1234000/EXCEL-DASHBOARD-PROJECT/README.md

 - In-Transit orders account for the highest net sales at ₹7,043,927.72 (25.26%), indicating strong ongoing fulfillment.
 Meanwhile, Cancelled orders still represent a significant ₹6,875,131.49 (24.65%), suggesting a need to investigate drop-off reasons and improve conversion.
 - January (13.66%), March (13.46%), and February (13.03%) are peak months for sales, indicating strong Q1 performance.
 The remaining months average around 6–7%, suggesting seasonal dips and opportunities for targeted campaigns.

+## Digital Marketing Strategy: Driving Growth from Insights
+Based on the dashboard findings, here’s how digital marketing can amplify results:

+1. Target High-Performing Segments
+Promote top categories (Home Decor, Beauty) with influencer campaigns and seasonal bundles.

+Focus ads on high-converting cities like Raipur and Pune using geo-targeted promotions.

+2. Boost Online Engagement
+Run retargeting ads for cart abandoners to reduce cancellations.

+Offer exclusive online discounts and loyalty rewards to shift preference from offline to online.

+3. Leverage Payment Preferences
+Highlight UPI and Wallet offers in digital ads to match customer behavior.

+Use COD as a trust-building tool in new markets.

+4. Seasonal Campaign Planning
+Launch major campaigns in Q1 (Jan–Mar) when sales are highest.

+Use email and social media to build anticipation for peak months.

+5. Content Strategy
+Share insights from the dashboard as blog posts, infographics, or LinkedIn updates to build brand authority.

+Create product-focused reels or carousel posts showing top-selling items and customer reviews.